SBTCVM/SBTCVM-Gen2-9/textdocs/specs/tdsk1.md

 ## File size:
-The TDSK1 specification could support files up to 531441 words long (1,062,882) Nonets, **TECHNICALLY.** though its recommended to keep disk files at a reasonable size.
+The TDSK1 specification supports files up to 19,683 Words long.
+(OR 39,366 Nonets)

-Applications will need to obviously fit within SBTCVM's 9-trit memory (19,683 words, OR 39,366 Nonets

 ## File count:
-a TDSK1 image may have no more than 9841 files.
+a TDSK1 image may have no more than 243 files.

 ## Seeking within files:
-The files are seeked using a 12-trit integer. split into 2 Nonets:
+The files are seeked using a 9-trit integer.

-- Bank (3-trits)
-- bankline (9-trits)
+Reverse indexing is not available.

+## misc:
+Max amount of raw file data: 9.5MegaNonets
+Rough Disk size: ~50MB max.
+(WILL BE SMALLER IN MOST CASES!)